-0b1 – Link LED is not illuminated on the host platform.
+0b1 – Link LED is not illuminated on the host.

-Steady = link is detected on the port and is not at the max speed.
+Steady = link is detected on the port and is not at the maximum speed.

-Off = the physical link is down, or is disabled.
+Off = the physical link is down, the link is operating at the maximum speed, or the port is disabled.